leo-leesco/fun/README.md

 ## Evaluation of the course

-Two written exams (a partial exam on Friday Dec 1 and a final exam) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
+Two written exams (a partial exam on Friday Nov 23 or 30 and a final exam on March 1 or 8) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
 Only the partial exam will count to grade students who split the course.

 Only course notes and hand written notes are allowed for the exams.